WebValley2024/scientific-dashboard/README.md

 ```
 ### Notes
 - Ensure the data files are accessible and correctly formatted (Zarr or NetCDF).
 - Adjust the frequency reduction parameter in reduce_frequency as needed for your data.
+A parameter of one corresponds to one measurement per second, a parameter two to two measurements per second, and so on.
 - The module assumes specific variable names in the datasets (‘A231_W’, ‘A232_W’, ‘A233_W’, etc.).
 Modify the code if your dataset uses different naming conventions.